boblu/simpic/README.markdown

 ##State##

-Version 1.0.0
+Version 1.0.1

-You can see some screenshots of an actual deployment at [here](http://picasaweb.google.com/boblucn/Simpic?feat=directlink)
+You can see some screenshots at the bottom of this page.

 ##What is it?##